Senior Cycling

 • Day 5 - Wednesday

-33 miles / 54 km – We bike from Gananoque enjoying majestic views along the 1000 Islands Parkway through the villages of Darlingside, Rockport, and Butternut Bay to Brockville where we will spend the night.
+33 miles / 54 km – We bike from Gananoque enjoying majestic views along the 1000 Islands Parkway through the villages of Darlingside, Rockport, and Butternut Bay to the quaint and historic riverfront city of Brockville where we will spend the night at the Noble Suites, a luxury boutique apartment hotel just steps from the riverfront and lively downtown.

 • Day 6 - Thursday